mikeshulman/narya/README.md

 A constant that is a type family can be declared to be a *record type*, by giving a list of its fields with their types.
 The fields themselves are *not* constants; they belong to a separate name domain.
 (They can be thought of as analogous to "methods" in an object-oriented programming language.)
 Then an element of an instance of that family can have its fields projected out with the postfix syntax `M .fld`.
 For instance, Σ-types are implemented as a record: the type `Σ A B`, also written `(x : A) × B x`, has two fields `fst : A` and `snd : B fst`.
 The unicode × can be replaced by the ASCII `><`, and in the non-dependent case we can write `A × B` or `A >< B`.

 Elements of a record type (i.e. records) are constructed as tuples, inside parentheses and with field values separated by commas.
-The elements of a tuple can be either unlabeled, as in `(a,b)`, or labeled, as in the equivalent `( fst ≔ a, snd ≔ b)`.
+The elements of a tuple can be either unlabeled, as in `(a,b)`, or labeled, as in the equivalent `(fst ≔ a, snd ≔ b)`.
 Note that the labels in a tuple omit the initial period in a field name.
-In the unlabeled case, the values are assigned to fields in the order they were declared in the record, while in the labeled case they can be given in any order, e.g. `( snd ≔ b, fst ≔ a)` is equivalent to `( fst ≔ a, snd ≔ b)`.
+In the unlabeled case, the values are assigned to fields in the order they were declared in the record, while in the labeled case they can be given in any order, e.g. `(snd ≔ b, fst ≔ a)` is equivalent to `(fst ≔ a, snd ≔ b)`.
 It is also possible to label some values and not others; in this case the unlabeled values are assigned to the fields of the record type that don't have a labeled value, in the order they were declared in the record.
-For instance, `(a,b)` can also be written as `( fst ≔ a, b)`, `( a, snd ≔ b)`, or even `( snd ≔ b, a)`.
+For instance, `(a,b)` can also be written as `(fst ≔ a, b)`, `(a, snd ≔ b)`, or even `(snd ≔ b, a)`.
 An field labeled with an underscore is treated the same as an unlabeled field, e.g. `(_ ≔ a, b)` is the same as `(a,b)`.

 Field accesses can also be positional rather than named: `M .0` refers to the zeroth field, `M .1` to the next one and so on.
 However, it's important to note that this is in reference to the order in which fields were declared in the record *type*, not in the tuple, even if labels were used in the tuple to give the components in a different order.
 For instance, `((snd ≔ b, fst ≔ a) : A × B) .0` equals `a`.

 Tuples are an "outfix" notation that includes the parentheses, rather than an infix meaning of the comma; thus the parentheses are always required.
 Tuples are not associative: neither `(a, (b, c))` nor `((a, b), c)` can be written as `(a,b,c)`.
 The latter is applicable only to a record type with three fields, whereas the former two apply to a record type with two fields, one of which is itself a record type with two fields.
+(This aligns with the behavior of functional programming languages such as Haskell and OCaml.)

 A record type can have zero fields, yielding a unit type.
 Its unique element is thus written `()`.
 A record type can also have exactly one field, in which case it is isomorphic to the type of that field.
 However, the element of a 1-tuple must be labeled, since an unlabeled 1-tuple `(a)` would look just like `a` inside ordinary parentheses.
 Note that you can still write `(_ ≔ a)` to avoid naming the field in a 1-tuple, and `M .0` to access the unique field.